|Kurt Warner (Photo credit: Wikipedia)|

 What's even worse is that one cannot simply hope the Steelers beat the Cardinals because Steeler quarterback Ben Roethlisberger sounds like another Jesus freak.
 Whichever team wins the game, zombie Jesus wins.

 Both teams will grovel before zombie Jesus, begging for a win (and the loss of the other team).
 The wining team will give thanks to zombie Jesus for assisting them.
-The loser will blame themselves and bittery resent any suggestion that zombie Jesus let them down.
+The loser will blame themselves and bitterly resent any suggestion that zombie Jesus let them down.
 After all, "god works in mysterious ways" and "it is all part of god's plan."

 Meanwhile, millions of Americans will not find anything troubling about this whatsoever.
 And that really is the kicker, isn't it?